Serrowxd/Lambda-Notes/Front-End/Redux.md

 Do you need `state`?
 Use `class` components.

-Redux is ***Not*** a finite state machine, but the thinking in states helps understand how Redux works.
+Redux is `*not*` a finite state machine, but the thinking in states helps understand how Redux works.

 Every time you want something to happen, you have to dispatch an action.